 - Watch a gold pour demonstration and browse the gold shop at The Perth Mint.

-- Head to the shopping and entertainment hot spots beyond the CBD.
+- Head to the shopping and entertainment hot spots of Perth City's fringing suburbs.

 - Dine out at one of the many small bars, restaurants and cafes.